guereslib/ten-reproducible-research-things/content/00-intro.md

 4. A research partner organization believes your sensitive data has been breached or made available to a third party.
 - Can you show the steps taken and measures put in place to avoid this?

-Work through the following lessons for practical solutions and ideas." align="left" color="success" %}
+Work through the following lessons for practical solutions and ideas.